-Paying consistent additional payments on your loan principal yields singificant returns.
-Borrowers pay against principal in various ways.
-For many people,Perhaps the easiest way to organize this process is by making one extra payment every year.
-If you can't pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
-Another popular option is to pay half of your payment every other week.
-The effect here is that you will make one additional monthly payment in a year.
-These options differ a little in lowering the total interest paid and reducing payback length, but they will all significantly shorten the length of your mortgage and lower the total interest paid over the duration of the loan.
+Making consistent extra payments on the principal will yield enormous savings.
+Borrowers accomplish this goal in several different ways.
+Paying a single extra full payment one time every year is probably the simplest to arrange.
+But many folks won't be able to afford such an enormous additional expense, so splitting a single extra payment into 12 extra monthly payments works too.
+Another very popular option is to pay half of your payment every two weeks.
+The effect here is that you will make one additional monthly payment each year.
+These options differ a little in reducing the total interest paid and shortening payback length, but each will significantly reduce the length of your mortgage and lower the total interest you will pay over the duration of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.